klauscc/VindLU/README.md

 > You can add your own datasets by adding them to `available_corpus`.

 ##### Multi-node pretrain without slurm
-The following example will do pretrain on 2 nodes with 4 GPUs per node.
+The following example will do pretrain on 2 nodes with 4 GPUs per node without slurm.

 When running locally without slurm, you need
 - **specify the `MASTER_ADDR` and `MASTER_PORT` explicitly** to make sure all the nodes use the same endpoint.
 - run the script **on each node**.
+The logs will only display on the master node.
 ``` bash
 export MASTER_ADDR="ip address of master node" # change to your real ip.
 export MASTER_PORT=40041 # some unused port.